logzio/logz-docs/_source/user-guide/k360/index.md

 ||vulnerabilityID|
 ||primaryLink|

+If you encounter an issue while setting up your metrics or logs, [contact Logz.io's support team](mailto:help@logz.io) for additional help.

 Once everything is up and running, you can use your Kubernetes 360 application.
 [See what it has to offer](/user-guide/k360/kubernetes-360.html).